-The long-term altered hydrology goal is based on storage volumes identified in the BdSWD Updated Flow Reduction Strategy for each planning region.
+The long-term goal is based on storage volumes identified in the BdSWD Updated Flow Reduction Strategy for each planning region.
 The short-term goal is a fraction of the long-term goal.
+Note: it may not be practical to split long-term, large scale impoundment goals across several small-scale, short-term goals.